varmox/ygeonline/content/post/vcf52.md

 Deployment of Windows Server within a ArgoCD Pipeline is possible (if you would want that ;))

+Now also the Backup via vSphere Storage APIs for Data Protection (VADP) for VMs deployed via vm-operator are supportet (as "normal" VMs) - within Veeam you can just backup the whole vSphere Namespace (with is basically a advanced vSphere Ressource Pool)

 ## LCI - Local consumption Interface

 With the new Local Consumption Interface within vSphere UI you can deploy Tanzu Kubernetes Clusters or VMs - both via IaaS Control Plane with a GUI!